 Sources: Haver Analytics; and IMF staff calculations.

 Note: The figure shows the distribution of headline and core CPI inflation developments across 18 advanced economies and 17 emerging market and developing economies.
 Core inflation is the percent change in the consumer price index for goods and services, but excluding food and energy (or the closest available measure).
 For the euro area (and other European economies for which data are available), energy, food, alcohol, and tobacco are excluded.
-The shaded band depicts the 25th to the 75th percentiles of the cross-economy distribution of account for about 81 percent of 2022 world output.
+The shaded band depicts the 25th to the 75th percentiles of the cross-economy distribution of the indicated inflation measure.
+The 35 economies in the sample for the figure account for about 81 percent of 2022 world output.
 CPI = consumer price index; SAAR = seasonally adjusted annualized rate.

 Figure 1.4.
-Monetary Policy Tightening Rapidly across Many Economies (Percentage point change a year by episode, distribution by economy
+Monetary Policy Tightening Rapidly across Many Economies

-Sources: Haver Analytics; and IMF staff calculations.
-Note: The figure shows the distribution (25th to 75th percentiles, median, and weighted average) of the annualized average percentage point change in policy rates by economy group over two episodes: May 2004 to July 2007 (pre-GFC) and Jan.
+Sources: Haver Analytics; and IMF staff calculations Note: The figure shows the distribution (25th to 75th percentiles, median, and weighted average) of the annualized average percentage point change in policy rates by economy group over two episodes: May 2004 to July 2007 (pre-GFC) and Jan.
 2022 to Jan.
 2023 (post-COVID).
-AEs = advanced economies; EMDEs = emerging market and developing economies; GFC = global financial crisis; PPPGDP = nominal gross domestic product in purchasing-power-parity international dollars.
+AEs = advanced economies; EMDEs = emerging market and developing economies; GFC = global financial crisis; PPPGDP = nominal gross domestic product in purchasing-power-parity international dollars pre-GFC